zacharyweiss/flipper-app-catalog-action/README.md

 # Auto-prep Flipper App Catalog updates
+Unofficial.
+Use with care; app catalog PRs are manually reviewed by the Flipper team, so one should avoid spamming them with spurious or frivolous PRs.

 First-time addition of an app to the catalog must be done manually, this simply updates an already existing app manifest with the details of the current commit, staging changes in a branch of one's fork of the `flipperdevices/flipper-application-catalog` repo.

 ## Usage